-This way of working refers to ensuring that the adult's wellbeing is promoted and where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.
-(Bournemouth, Dorset and Poole Multi-Agency Safeguarding Adults Policy 2015)
+This refers to the responsibility that agencies have to promote the adult's wellbeing and carefully consider their views, wishes, feelings and beliefs in deciding on any action.

-It is about adopting a personalised approach that enables safeguarding to be undertaken with people throughout the Enquiry and to focus on achieving meaningful improvement to people's circumstances rather than just investigate and conclude.
-(LGA Making Safeguarding Personal)
+It is about adopting a personalised approach that enables safeguarding to be undertaken with the adult throughout the enquiry and to focus on achieving meaningful improvement to people's circumstances rather than just investigate and conclude.
+(LGA/ADASS Making Safeguarding Personal November 2019)